greengrowapps/generator-jhipster-social-login-api/README.md

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.

+This module adds the needed extra code to be able to use the Social Login functionality from the [android-jhi](https://github.com/greengrowapps/generator-android-jhi) generator.

 # Prerequisites

 As this is a [JHipster](http://jhipster.github.io/) module, we expect you have JHipster and its related tools already installed: